9-5/cLockbox/README.md

 <p align="center"><img src="assets\cLockbox.png" height="250" width="250"/></p>

-# cLockbox - A clock with a lockbox. cLockbox
+# A clock with a lockbox.
+# cLockbox

 cLockbox is a unique take on the traditional clock.
 It combines the functionality of a clock with the security of a lockbox.
 This lockbox is able to store files, images/videos, and notes hosted directly within the user's browser (nothing is sent to a server!).